AIRBORNE ALLERGIES (ATOPIC DERMATITIS)

 (original graphic by marvistavet.com)

 The term "miliary" means "seed-like" and it is easy to see how this term applies to a cat with this condition: there are multiple tiny scabs covering the area of inflamed skin.
 This pattern of dermatitis is not specific to atopic dermatitis by any means but it is still one of the ways that atopic dermatitis can present in the cat.

 This is fairly self explanatory.
 Some cats with atopic dermatitis will manifest with self-inflicted skin irritation on their faces and around their ears.

 Unfortunately, these same irritation patterns can be found in numerous other skin conditions and, in fact, up to 25% of atopic cats have multiple types of allergies.

-These cortisone-type medications (prednisone, prednisolone, triamcinolone, dexamethasone etc.) tend to be useful as the "first line of defense" against itchy skin.
+These cortisone-type medications (prednisone, prednisolone, triamcinolone, dexamethasone etc.) have been useful as the "first line of defense" against itchy skin for decades and they are still widely used.
+There are negative side effects with higher doses as well as with long term use so the trend is to use other medications to either remove the need for steroids or reduce the steroid amount needed for itch control.
 A higher dose is used at first but this is quickly tapered down once the condition is controlled.
 Prednisone, for example, is given every other day so as to allow the pet one day of recovery from the prednisone's hormonal actions.
-An atopic dog will respond within days.
-For cats, long-acting cortisone-type injections are commonly used as cats are frequently not amenable to taking pills.
+An atopic pet will usually respond within days.

 Side effects include: